What is Homeopathy?

 Another simple example is with the remedy which is made from onion.
 Onion can cause stinging, watery eyes and a running nose.
 In homeopathy the remedy Allium Cepa (the latin for onion) is used successfully in cases of hayfever with these symptoms.

 Homeopathy is a holistic system of medicine.
 A homeopath sees the mind and body functioning as an integrated whole.
 Disease is seen not as an isolated event but as an expression of disharmony within the whole person.
 Homeopathic treatment is aimed at restoring this harmony by stimulating the body’s own healing ability.
 This will result in the removal of symptoms and a return to health.

-Homeopathic medicines are safe and free for side effects.
+Homeopathic medicines are safe and free from side effects.
 They are specially prepared in homeopathic pharmacies, using minute quantities, from plant, mineral and animal sources.
 Homeopathic remedies have been tested on healthy human volunteers in what Samuel Hahnemann called ‘provings’.
-Provings are still conducted today as many more substances are introduced into homeopathy.
+Provings are still conducted today as more substances are introduced into homeopathy.